will123195/oreo/README.md

 - Database-first ORM with no configuration needed
 - Auto-detects tables, columns, primary keys and foreign keys
 - Saves multi-table nested objects with an atomic transaction
-- Detects primary and read-only hosts (from specified list of hosts)
+- Detects primary and read-only hosts

 # Database Support